 A blog entitled ‘Wearing Borneo’s farmers shoes through role-playing game’ was written by facilitators of the game and published on the ETH Ambassador Blog.

-The ETH Hydro team is tailoring an existing eco-hydrological model (T&C) for application in tropical landscapes.
+The ETH Hydro team tailored an existing eco-hydrological model (T&C) for application in tropical landscapes.
 The model has been employed to understand changes in carbon and water fluxes after tropical forest conversion to oil palm, as well as implications for oil palm yield, local water availability and impact on climate.
 In particular, simulation results from seven sites in Indonesia have revealed that the establishment of young oil palm plantations decreases evapotranspiration, increasing surface temperature, while intensively managed mature plantations can transpire more water than the forest they have replaced.
-The team is now investigating the impact of oil palm expansion on other land uses (i.e. grasslands, pastures and savannas).
+The team also investigated the impact of oil palm expansion on other land uses (i.e. grasslands, pastures and savannas).

 Using the Companion Modelling approach, we worked with WWF Cameroon to develop a palm oil supply chain role playing game (CoPalCam).
 This was tested with experts, and then validated with local smallholder producers, even being played at ministerial level.